skip to Main Content

 Nine use-case clusters of potential vehicle data by 2030

 Moreover, not all vehicle data is equally useful, such as repeatedly reporting “All systems OK in system #723” every 50 milliseconds.
 Far more useful is to detect patterns of problems that warrant detailed reporting to enable proactive action or preventative maintenance.
 This demands software solutions that can ask targeted questions about vehicle data and refine those inquiries rapidly.
-This ability to make fine grained inquiries about vehicle data is one of the unique benefits of Sonatus Data Collector.
+This ability to make fine-grained inquiries about vehicle data is one of the unique benefits of Sonatus Collector AI.

 Optimizing data collection, upload, storage and processing is essential